 This field is for validation purposes and should be left unchanged.

-Safety, Responsibility, and Ethical Resale
+Safety, Responsibility, and Ethical Resale in Police Firearm Auction and Antique Firearms Auction Markets

 The concept of guns being passed from one person to another can make some individuals nervous.
 That’s understandable.
 But regulated auctions operate under the watchful eyes of both federal law and advanced technology.